-- Director of Public Safety and Emergency Management - Associate Director of Public Safety and Emergency Management - Administrative Assistant, Public Safety Department - Sergeant, Public Safety Department - Vice President of Administrative Services
+- Director of Public Safety and Emergency Management - Associate Director of Public Safety and Emergency Management - Administrative Assistant, Public Safety Department - Vice President of Administrative Services

+Timely warnings are distributed through college email accounts and in special circumstances may be sent to mobile phone numbers registered through the HC TextAlert system.
 Updates to the College community about any particular case resulting in a "Clery crime alert" may be distributed via email.
-Crime alert digital signage may also be posted by Highline College Public Safety in campus buildings when deemed necessary and the hardcopies of the timely warning may be placed on campus building entrance doors.
+Hardcopies of the timely warning may be placed on campus building entrance doors when it's found necessary.

 Timely Warnings are distributed on a case by case basis, depending on the facts of the case, the information known by Highline College Public Safety and the frequency of the reported crime.
-For example, if an assault occurs between two students who have a disagreement, there may be no on going threat to other College community members and a timely warning would not be distributed.
-The Director of Public Safety and Emergency

-Management reviews all reports to determine if there is an on-going threat to the community and if the distribution of a crime alert is warranted.
+For example, if an assault occurs between two students who have a disagreement, there may be no on-going threat to other College community members and a timely warning would not be distributed.
+The Director of Public Safety and Emergency Management reviews all reports to determine if there is an on-going threat to the community and if the distribution of a crime alert is warranted.